 How to feel like rock stars!

-We’d just fallen off the edge of the earth in northern Mozambique – and were about to land in the lap of SERIOUS luxury.
+We’d just fallen off the edge of the earth in northern Mozambique – and were about to land in the lap of serious luxury at Azura Quilalea.

 A gun-metal gray helicopter had picked us up from the island that time forgot, Ibo Island.
-Now we were buzzing over the gorgeous uninhabited Quirimbas Islands with their turquoise rings of water (a little like Bora Bora’s lagoon).
-Destination: Azura Quilalea Private Island resort.
+Now we were buzzing over the gorgeous uninhabited Quirimbas Islands with their turquoise rings of water (a little like Bora Bora’s lagoon) to Azura Quilalea Private Island resort.

-There are just nine hand-crafted villas, all facing the sea.
+There are just nine hand-crafted Azura villas, all facing the sea.

 They have coral stone walls, soaring makuti thatch roofs and stone floors inlaid with shell mosaics.
 King-size beds are swathed with clouds of mosquito netting (not needed, we discovered later).
 Louvered doors and windows, all wide open, let the cooling sea breezes in.
 (There’s an air-conditioner above the bed to use at night if you wish.)